-Information about how patients could raise their concerns was easily available at reception.
-The receptionist spoke knowledgably about how they dealt with patients' concerns.
+Information about how patients could raise their concerns was easily available in the waiting areas and receptionist spoke knowledgably about how they dealt with patients' concerns.

-We reviewed paperwork in relation to two recent complaints and saw they had been dealt with in a timely, professional and empathetic way.
-Complaints were also monitored and tracked centrally by the provider and discussed at staff meetings so that learning from them could be shared.
+Complaints were tracked centrally by the provider and discussed at staff meetings so that learning from them could be shared.